hertzmann/hertzmann.github.io/_posts/2023-12-11-art-worlds.md

 Art Worlds are not constant, they can appear, change, split, merge and/or disappear.
 In a previous blog post, I wrote about how [different eras in human history](/2022/09/27/art-eras.html) had radically different conceptions of art—most of our modern concepts of art would be totally unrecognizable to, say, Leonardo da Vinci.
 In each era, the values and definitions of art went together.
 In that post, I treated each era as its own "community."
 Now I'm just looking at some of the different communities of our own era.

-As I've discussed, the Contemporary Art World has many of its own factions and divisions, such Biennale Art and Art Market Art, and each of these will have their own divisions.
+As I've discussed, the Contemporary Art World has many of its own factions and divisions, such as Biennale Art and Art Market Art, and each of these will have their own divisions.
 They tend to have distinct values (e.g., Art Market is commercial, Biennale is _anti_-commercial), but their communities mingle and recognize each others' art as art.

 Other communities form around other kinds of art, whether visual effects, fan art, atelier art (a very traditional community which doesn't even recognize photography as art), hip-hop, and so many others.

 Anywhere you find a community of artists, you may find an Art World.

 <hr>
-<i>Thanks to Laura Herman.</i>
+<i>Thanks to Laura Herman and Craig Reynolds.</i>